GGZ8/PTF/README.md

     ```
     Where 'pc' represent the PCS and the csv files contains all the message eavesdropped by the three antenna strategically dislocated in the scenario.

-    **IMPORTANT:** The directory structure must reflect the one shown to ensure proper functioning of the PTS.
+    **IMPORTANT:** The directory structure must reflect the one shown to ensure proper functioning of the PTF.

 3. Run the tracker framework considering a the first Pseudonyms Change Scheme(Periodical).
 Change 'pc' arguments for changing the PCS analyzed.